RebelToolbox/RebelDocumentation/tutorials/export/exporting_basics.rst

 When you run Android Studio for the first time, click on **Configure -> SDK Manager** and install **Android SDK Platform Tools**.
-This installs the ``adb`` command-line tool that Godot uses to communicate with your device.
+This installs the ``adb`` command-line tool that Rebel Editor uses to communicate with your device.

 Next, create a debug keystore by running the following command on your system's command line: